lightblue-platform/lightblue-docs-user/cookbook/value_generators.md

 # Value Generators

 If you want Lightblue to automatically populate fields (e.g. generate id or current date), then you need to define a value generator.

-All value generators have one common configuration flag called overwrite.
-When set to false (default), sets generated value only if the field of the inserted entity is not set or null.
-When true, populates the field with generated value regardless.
+Behavior:
+* if a field is not in the document and is not required, it won't be automatically populated,
+* if a field is required and it is not in the document, it'll be inserted and automatically populated,
+* if a field is set to null, it will be automatically populated (even if not required),
+* if overwrite configuration flag is set to true on the value generator, field will be populated even if it is initialized (already has a value).
+It will not be inserted if the field is not required and if the field does not exist in the document.

 Note: Value Generators are available since Lightblue version 1.7.0.